 About the Team

 John has worked with children and adults with intellectual disabilities and/or autism since the 1980s.
-As a consultant, John has provided behavior-modification services, and specializes in skills acquisition.
-John has a Master of Science in Applied Behavior Analysis from Northeastern University, and is a Licensed Applied Behavior Analyst.
+John has provided behavior-modification services, and specializes in skills acquisition.
+John has a Master of Science in Applied Behavior Analysis from Northeastern University and is a Licensed Applied Behavior Analyst.

-John is an Invited Expert of the World Wide Web Consortium‘s Web Content Accessibility Guidelines Working Group; Cognitive and Learning Disabilities Accessibility Task Force and Low Vision Task Force.
+John is an Invited Expert of the World Wide Web Consortium‘s Web Content Accessibility Guidelines Working Group; Cognitive and Learning Disabilities Accessibility Task Force, Low Vision Task Force, and Silver Community Group.

 Connect with Peter on LinkedIn.